openskope/skope-development/Readme.md

 git clone --recursive git@github.com:openskope/skope-development.git
 ```

+*If you see a password prompt during checkout of `https://xhong@bitbucket.org/cybergis/web-gis-components.git`, you can safely ignore it (by failing the authentication).
+It's not needed unless you are developing that specific library.*

 ## Run the system

 ```
 docker-compose up
 ```

+To-do
 - Local test data for ElasticSearch needs to be added.
 - Local test data for GeoServer needs to be added.